e-mission/e-mission-docs/docs/manage/troubleshooting_server_faq.md

 Trips are converted from draft -> processed when the intake pipeline has been run successfully on them.
 - Instructions for running the intake pipeline for a single user (in debug mode): https://github.com/e-mission/e-mission-server#quick-start
 - Instructions for running the intake pipeline as part of a cronjob: https://github.com/e-mission/e-mission-server/wiki/Deploying-your-own-server-to-production#the-analysis-pipeline
-Actually there's no instructions on how to setup an actual cronjob, so here's my little tutorial.
+- Examples on how to setup the intake pipeline cronjob inside the docker container are here https://github.com/e-mission/e-mission-docker/tree/master/examples/em-server-multi-tier-cronjob

+If for some motives you need to run the cronjob outside the docker container, here's my little tutorial.

 Since we are using source to set the environment for the intake script to run in, we create a little bash script by the name cron_intake.sh:
 ```
 #!/bin/bash